matthewviray/power-outages-project/README.md

 - `CLIMATE.REGION`: Different climate regions in the U.S. that consist of their own weather, vegetation, and grid infrastructure that are more likely to be imapcted by severe weather depending on the region

+The preformance of my model was a accuracy score of 0.685 on the test set.
+Meaning about 68% of the time my prediction model was able to predict of the cause of an outage is either weather related or not.
+I feel that our prediction model did alright and we can improve it trying a different model, adding more features and searching for the best hyperparemeters which we do in the next section

 # Final Model

 - `YEAR`: Every year there are different patterns and causes that could increase or decrease the chance of specific causes of outages.
-Especially as technology and equpiment evolves and improves there is a decrease of certain outages causes which these trends and patterns can show in years
+Especially as technology and equpiment evolves and improves there is a decrease of certain outages causes which these trends and patterns can show in years.

 - `ANOMALY.LEVEL`